PhysicsOfMobility/ridepy/README.rst

 Quickstart
 ----------

+For detailed instructions, see the `installation guide <https://ridepy.org/setup.html>`__ in the documentation.

 If you're in a hurry, here's the gist.
-For detailed instructions, see the `installation guide <https://ridepy.org/setup.html>`__ in the documentation.

 - RidePy currently works best with Python 3.9
 - If you are on platform that we don't offer wheels for, you will need to first set up a C++ build environment and the `Boost C++ libraries <https://www.boost.org/>`_.
 On Debian-like systems, this can be easily done with

 .. code-block:: bash

-    sudo apt-get install build-essential libboost-all-dev``
+    sudo apt-get install build-essential libboost-all-dev

 - Install RidePy with